ai-iilab/aic_jetson_dev/Yolov5s_Python/tensorrt_c_inference/README.md

 // a file 'yolov5s.wts' will be generated.
 ```

-2. build tensorrtx/yolov5 and run
+2. Build tensorrtx/yolov5 and run

 ```
 cd {tensorrtx}/yolov5/